Tonalite–trondhjemite–granodiorite

 Tonalite–trondhjemite–granodiorite (TTG) rocks are intrusive rocks with typical granitic composition (quartz and feldspar) but containing only a small portion of potassium feldspar.
 Tonalite, trondhjemite, and granodiorite often occur together in geological records, indicating similar petrogenetic processes.
 Post Archean (after 2.5 Ga) TTG rocks are present in arc-related batholiths, as well as in ophiolites (although of a small proportion), while Archean TTG rocks are major components of Archean cratons.

 Composition

 The quartz percentage among felsic minerals in TTG rocks is usually larger than 20% but less than 60%.
 In tonalite and trondhjemite, more than 90% of the feldspars are plagioclase, while in granodiorite, this number is between 65% and 90%.
 Trondhjemite is a special kind of tonalite, with most of the plagioclase in the rock being oligoclase.
-The major accessory minerals of TTG rocks include biotite, amphiboles (e.g. hornblende), epidote, and zircon.
-Geochemically, TTG rocks often have a high silica (SiO2) content (commonly over 70 percent SiO2), high sodium oxide (Na2O) content (with low potassium oxide/Na2O ratio) compared to other plutonic rocks, and low ferromagnesian element content (the weight percentage of iron(III) oxide, magnesium oxide, manganese dioxide, and titanium dioxide added together commonly smaller than 5%).
+The major accessory minerals of TTG rocks include biotite, amphiboles (e.g., hornblende), epidote, and zircon.
+Geochemically, TTG rocks often have a high silica (SiO2) content (commonly over 70 percent SiO2), high sodium oxide (Na2O) content (with low K2O/Na2O ratio) compared to other plutonic rocks, and low ferromagnesian element content (the weight percentage of iron oxide, magnesium oxide, manganese dioxide, and titanium dioxide added together, commonly smaller than 5%).